rankutah/blog/sites/quartz-worx/content/countertops/_index.md

 Best for: Busy kitchens and baths, modern designs, rental properties, and places where predictable color and low upkeep matter.

 ### Granite (natural)
 Composition: Igneous stone; mineral mix varies widely by color, affecting porosity and pattern.
+Variety of crystalline structure and minerals in the stone give each variety a unique look.

 Strengths: Excellent heat tolerance; high scratch resistance; huge variety of movement and color; with a good sealer it shrugs off many stains.